 Root Canal Treatment Katy TX

-Root canal treatment is performed to protect the tooth from infection.
-Root canal procedure involves removal of infected pulp from the tooth.
-This is done to ensure that the infection does not spread to the tooth root.
+Root canal treatment is performed to protect your tooth from infection.
+A root canal procedure involves removal of the infected pulp from the tooth.
+This is done to ensure that the infection does not spread to the tooth's root.
 A toothache, swelling and abscess are some symptoms which may indicate a problem with the pulp.
 Only a qualified dentist can examine the teeth to tell you if you require root canal treatment.
-If you have a toothache or swelling, call us today and our dentists can cure the dental problem.
+If you have a toothache or swelling, call us today and our dentists can cure your dental problem.
 Root canal treatment is done by our dentists in our dental office in Katy, TX.
-Our treatment has enabled us to prevent dental infection in our patients and upgrade oral health in them.
+Our treatment has enabled us to prevent dental infection in our patients and upgrade their oral health.

 Root canal treatment is suggested to patients after a thorough examination of the tooth.
-Our dentists may check the medical and dental history of patients and take X-rays to find out the condition of the pulp.
-After confirming the need for root canal treatment our dentist takes time in explaining how the procedure takes place.
+Our dentists may check the medical and dental history of the patient and take X-rays to find out the condition of the pulp.
+After confirming the need for a root canal, our dentist takes time in explaining how the procedure takes place.
 Anxious patients may be provided sedatives to stay relieved from fear during the treatment.

 Local anesthesia is administered to make the treatment painless.
 A hole is drilled in the tooth and the infected pulp is removed using special instruments.
 The canal is cleaned thoroughly to remove the remains of the infected part.
 The canal is then filled with Gutta-percha and dental fillings.
 The tooth may be covered with a dental crown for better physical support.